 It is recommended that you create a new administrator account and remove the default guest account.
 Leaving the default guest account available may present a security risk.

 Launch a browser and type the following URL: http://<Message Broker Hostname>:15672

-If the console did not appear, see Troubleshoot a Hub installation.
+If the console does not appear, restart the RabbitMQ service.
+If the console still does not appear, see Troubleshoot a Hub installation.